jnidzwetzki/spatial-index-java/README.md

-# java-rtree
+# Spatial index java
-An in-memory implementation of a r-tree
+Implementation of spatial indexing algorithms in java.